KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/01-flood-archetype.md

 **Core Glyphic Sequence:**
 `E↓→♾ → ⚫ → C↑→🛤️ | E↓→🕷️`
-*(Entropic contraction into dispersive infinity, re-centering in Aionic stillness, from which an acclivous centropic arc toward Theon initiates; the inverse motion proceeds declivously into Nekronic collapse.)*
+*(Entropic Contraction into Dispersive Infinity, re-centering in Aionic Stillness, from which an Acclivous Centropic Arc toward Theon initiates; the Inverse Motion proceeds Declivously into Nekronic Collapse.)*

 ---